permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 }
 ```

+The biggest downside of duck typing
+is that it is not immediately clear
+from the function signature of `poll` what can be passed in for the
+`handler` parameter.
-Someone using our library could then write their own simple server
+Someone using our library would need to read the function body of `poll`,
-that logs the reported events.
+track down the return type of `Server.receive`, and then find the definition of
+`Server.Event`.

+Below is a simple example server using a `handler` to logs events.

 ```Zig
 const std = @import("std");